 The CUNY Graduate School of Public Health and Health Policy's Annual Security Report includes statistics for the previous three years of reported crimes that occurred on campus; in certain off-campus buildings owned or controlled by the CUNY Graduate School of Public Health and Health Policy; and on public property within, or immediately adjacent to and accessible from the campus.
 The report also includes institutional policies concerning campus security, such as policies about alcohol and drug use, crime prevention, the reporting of crimes, including crimes involving sexual misconduct, sexual assault, and other matters.
-The report can be found at https://sph.cuny.edu/life-at-sph/title-ix-and-sexual-misconduct-policy/.
+The report can be found at Annual-Security-Report-2022.pdf (cuny.edu).
 Hard copies of the Annual Security Report can be obtained at the 7th Floor security desk and in Room 815 or by calling (646-364-0272).